colorizenl/colorize-java-commons/readme.md

   - `gradle clean` cleans the build directory
   - `gradle assemble` creates the JAR file for distribution
+  - `gradle test` runs all unit tests
-  - `gradle test` runs all unit tests, then reports on test results and test coverage
+  - `gradle coverage` runs all unit tests and reports on test coverage
   - `gradle javadoc` generates the JavaDoc API documentation

 License
 -------

-Copyright 2007-2018 Colorize
+Copyright 2007-2019 Colorize

 The source code is licensed under the Apache License 2.0, meaning you can use it free of charge in commercial and non-commercial projects as long as you mention the original copyright.